appium/appium-xcuitest-driver/README.md

 - iPhone/iPad real devices [require passcode or touch id](https://github.com/appium/appium/issues/15898#issuecomment-927340411) when they start a XCTest session since iOS/iPadOS 15.
 Disabling passcode/touch id in the device preference allows to workaround the behaviour above.
 - OpenSSL v3 breaks secured communication with real devices.
 It leads [Failed to receive any data within the timeout](https://github.com/appium/appium/issues/16399) error in [appium-ios-device](https://github.com/appium/appium-ios-device).
 Please read [this issue](https://github.com/appium/appium-ios-device/pull/88#discussion_r825315862) for more details.
     - Please make sure your envvironment has Open SSL v1 for NodeJS environment, or prepare OpenSSL by pathing `OPENSSL_TLS_SECURITY_LEVEL` is `1`.
-    - Such lower TLS version may still need for lower iOS versions such as iOS 13
+    - This configuration needs lower than XCUITest driver v4.3.1

 #### Weird state